The most considerable challenges presented to a feed are the variations caused by

 Said in an applied way: if you have an enclosed volume of gas at a temperature T1 and a pressure P1 and you increase the temperature up to T2 then, the pressure P2 increases proportionally.

-Meaning: an enclosed, but expandable gas volume Vbefore changes up or down to volume Vafter proportionally with the temperature changes, which makes hot air balloons rise up into the air.
+Meaning: an enclosed, but expandable gas volume Vbefore changes up or down to volume Vafter proportionally with the temperature changes, which causes hot air balloons to rise up into the air and the colder the climate the easier and higher they rise.

 Applied to fountain pen: